Placement Testing FAQs

 If a retest is needed or requested, you may take one retest at a cost of $10 during a three-year period.
 Check with your academic advisor or the Assessment Center to determine if you qualify for retesting.

-How can I prepare for a COMPASS retest?
+How can I prepare for an Accuplacer retest?

-Below you will find three options for preparing for a COMPASS retest.
+Below you will find three options for preparing for an Accuplacer retest.
 Please keep in mind you only qualify for one retest in a three year period, so make sure you are well prepared.

 Option 1: Use customized on-line MyMathTest Program

-1. Access codes, which are good for sixteen weeks, are available in the Campus Store for $11 or on-line at www.mymathtest.com .
+1. Access codes, which are good for sixteen weeks, are available in the Campus Store or on-line at www.mymathtest.com .

 2. Register in MyMathTest and take a diagnostic test.